anvinjain/visual-tail/README.md

 Pong uses the [Phaser](http://phaser.io/) game engine.
 It also comes with a bunch of themes based on popular coding color schemes.

+#### Announces visualization
+Visualizes announces received by chihaya, a popular torrent tracker.
+Announces are grouped by infohash and display following stats: left bytes, downloaded bytes and uploaded bytes for every peer announcing for the infohash.
+Dashboard is kept in sync with the backing data stream which has json logs emitted by chihaya.

 ---

 ### Build and Run